MAINE: MODERATE REGULATIONS

 - recognized private school

 NOTE: Parents who want to educate their children at home can choose to operate either as a recognized private school or as a homeschool.

 (See legal reference #1: 1 & 3)

-The Recognized Private School Regulations are different from the homeschool regulations below.
+The regulations for Homeschooling as a Maine Recognized Private School are different from the homeschool regulations below.